-The first thing to bear in mind is the Christmas mail deadlines.
+The first thing to bear in mind is the Christmas shipping deadlines.
 It goes without saying that you should leave as much time as possible to post items.
 Not only will this ensure a more relaxed Christmas period for you, but it will also give you some margin for error, just in case there are any problems with postage.

 Generally, the courier services that are available via the Parcel Monkey shipping calculator, such as International Pickup or Drop Off, USPS and DHL, will be able to get your post to destinations quicker than Post Office.
 You can get mail-by dates for specific couriers on their websites, but to give you an idea, here are the latest USPS dates: